jkuler/canary-device/README.md

 Click on Filter button and the following modal will open:
 <img src="https://storage.googleapis.com/josue-kula-static/design_abstract/Filter_data.png" />

-Type the sensor type, start_time (datetime), end_time (datetime) use the following format and click submit.
+Type the sensor type, start_time (datetime), end_time (datetime).
+Use the correct format for datetime as describe below.

 ```
  sensor type: temperature